All Flashcards

 Federalists: Initially opposed a Bill of Rights, believing it was unnecessary.
 Anti-Federalists: Demanded a Bill of Rights to protect individual liberties.

-What was the significance of the publication of 'Common Sense'?
+What were the causes and effects of 'Common Sense'?

 What is the Enlightenment?